TommySpecs/LychParlour-photography/README.md

 ### *image sourcing*

-Images for this site were sourced from my own photographs, which I took and two websites:
+Images for this site were sourced from my own photographs and two websites:

 - unsplash
 - pexels